C2SM-RCM/emiproc/joss/paper.md

 # Acknowledgements

-We acknowledge all the previous and current contributers, the developpers of all models and inventories included in `emiproc` and the developpers of the packages used by `emiproc`.
+We acknowledge all the previous and current contributers of emiproc, the developers of the models and inventories included in `emiproc`, and the developers of the python packages used by `emiproc`.

 # References